SolankiPratikkumar/Layout-of-LDO/README.md

 # Simulated LDO by gm/Id methodology and completed Layout and Routing in minimum area

-# Refer Above files to access complete report of Project
+# Refer to the Above files after downloading them into your system, to access the complete report of Project